TaiShan16/python-api-challenge/README.md

 Latitude vs. Humidity
 Latitude vs. Cloudiness
 Latitude vs. Wind Speed
 Next step, we computed the linear regression for each relationship.
 Separate the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude).
-Please see other impages of the scatter plots in output folders.
+Please see other images of the scatter plots in output folders.

 ![alt text](https://github.com/TaiShan16/python-api-challenge/blob/main/output_data/Fig1.png)